klp1130/Crud_Hooks/README.md

 # Crud_Hooks 🎣

-For this project I wanted to deepend me undertanding of  state by creating another project using react hooks/UseState
+For this project I wanted to deepen my undertanding of  state by creating another project using react hooks/UseState

 # notes
 App js logic: A real API and database would have auto-incremented the user.id.
 Since I used neither in this project, I incremented the ID of the user manually.
 The function takes a user object as a parameter, and then add them the the users array of objects. the spread opperatoed (...users) ensures that all of the previous users remain in the array.